Belly-Lovin’ Homemade Yogurt

 NOTE:

-- Most recipes call for whole milk.
-I used 2% and it turned out fine.
+• Most recipes call for whole milk.
 From what I understand, the yogurt is runnier if you use 1% or fat free milk.

 I know some of you have made your own yogurt – probably using a different variation of what I did.
 Share your tweaks or secrets below.
 I’d benefit from it – as would others.
 If you read this and decide to make your own yogurt for the first time, let us know how it goes.